zykie651/STLCC/README.md

 This script extracts bill information from the STL County Council Meeting Agendas and saves it to an Excel file and creates a markdown file.

+It attempts to create this using some simple regex for extraction.
+It is not perfect but does an okay job at grabbing the information.

 ## How to run

 1. Clone the repository